mohamad-Soleman/Pytest-Petstore/readme.txt

 **************** Pytest + swaggerapi/petstore ****************

-mini framework to test the swaggerapi/petstore docker image app for create , update , and delete pet operations via rest api .
+mini framework to test the swaggerapi/petstore docker image app for create , update , and delete pet operations via rest api using pytest .

-the project created to be as generic as possible to support more entiteies , attributes and other rest enpoints testing .
+the project created to be as generic as possible to support adding more entiteies , attributes and other rest enpoints testing .

 to use this project :
 1- pull and run the swaggerapi/petstore